 Conclusion

-As a footnote here, if you are going to buy a rebuilt unit from a reputable transmission shop, or an aftermarket supplier such as TCI it really should not matter what year it originally came from, as it will be totally gutted and rebuilt with the much stronger components.
-You should be able to find a reasonable one for around $700 that should handle at least 400 horsepower.
+You should be able to find a reasonable one for around $900 that should handle at least 400 horsepower.
 It would certainly be in your best interest to ask what components were replaced.
 Many people feel that the input drum is the point of weakness for the 700R4.

 If you feel like you could improve this post in any way, please feel free to comment.